Refined disk potentials for immersed Lagrangian surfaces: Fukaya category for strongly exact Lagrangian immersions

 In this section, we give a sketch of the surgery formula from Proposition~\ref{prp:surg} in the context of Floer theory and the Fukaya category.
 The proof is based on the same stretching argument as in Section~\ref{sec:CurvesOnFilling}.

-\begin{thm} In the setting of Theorem~\ref{th:general_brane}, let $a$ be a double point of $L$ whose preimages $p_a,q_a\in Q$ lie on the same connected component, so that the surgery map is defined on the full pre-projective algebra.
+\begin{thm} In the setting of Theorem~\ref{th:general_brane}, let $a$ be a positive double point of a strongly exact Lagrangian immersion $L \subset (X,d\lambda)$ of a connected compact manifold $Q$.
 Consider a representation $\rho$ of $\B(Q)$ with any dimension vector.
 The following quasi-isomorphism holds in the Fukaya category $\F(X)$:

-Here $ L_{p_a}$ is the zero-area $p$-surgery of $L$ at the double point $a$, and $\SS^p_a\co \B(Q)\to\B(Q_{p,a})$ is the surgery map.
+Here $ L_{p_a}$ is the $p$-surgery of $L$ at the double point $a$, and $\SS^p_a\co \B(Q)\to\B(Q_{p,a})$ is the surgery map.
 The spin structure $s^*$ on $Q_{p,a}$ \emph{extends} over the small surgery disk, and is otherwise pulled back from $s$.
 The path trivializations on $Q$ and $Q_{p,a}$ are taken to be the same.
 The analogue holds if we replace $p_a$ with $q_a$ everywhere. \end{thm}

-\begin{rmk} Any representation of $\B(Q)$ of form $\rho\circ \SS^p_a$ has the property that the image of $p_a\in \B(Q)$ (defined as in Subsection~\ref{subsec:surg_gen}) is invertible in $\mathrm{End}(\C^{d_{s(a)}})$.
+\begin{rmk} Any representation of $\B(Q)$ of form $\rho\circ \SS^p_a$ has the property that the image of $p_a\in \B(Q)$ (defined as in Subsection~\ref{sec:preprojective}) is invertible in $\mathrm{End}(\C^{d_{s(a)}})$.
 In particular not all representations $\B(Q)$ can be obtained this way.
-In other words, the surgered Lagrangians support less objects in $\F(X)$ than the most singular one. \end{rmk}
+In other words, the surgered Lagrangians support less objects in $\F(X)$ than the more singular one. \end{rmk}

-\begin{proof} Let $T$ be a test Lagrangian.
-The results in Section \ref{sec:SmoothingFormula} implies that the count of of Floer strips with boundary on $T$ and on the immersed brane equals the corresponding count of strips with boundary on $T$ and the surgered Lagrangian.
-Thus, the two Lagrangian branes in the statement have isomorphic Floer cohomologies with any test Lagrangian.
-The quasi-isomorphism then follows from the Yoneda lemma. \end{proof}